 Light: Marcel Weber

-2 to 10 channel speaker installation including Elky, Tongggggues, Sweats, etc, tsunami multi-channel .wav player
+mono to 10 channel speaker installation grouping works Elky, Tongggggues, Sweats, etc, tsunami multi-channel .wav player

 Mixed feelings is a multi-format context for group listening, bringing together heart-on-sleeve cultural samples, detailed montage protocols, DIY sound systems, live instruments, vintage Leslie cabinets and horizontal time structures